Algeria–Holy See relations: Recent events

 In 1996, seven Cistercian monks were killed by Islamist extremists, followed by the death of Roman Catholic bishop Pierre Claverie when a bomb exploded at his residence.

 The 19 martyrs were beatified in the city of Oran on 8 December 2018, the first such ceremony in a Muslim nation.

 On the death of Pope John Paul II in April 2005, the president of Algeria Abdelaziz Bouteflika attended the funeral.

 Following remarks by Pope Benedict XVI in Regensberg on 12 September 2006 which were widely interpreted as being offensive to the Muslim religion, the Foreign Affairs minister asked the Vatican's ambassador to provide explanations of these statements.
 The Algerian Association of Koranic Doctors called on Muslim countries to withdraw their ambassadors from Vatican City in protest.

-In March 2017 Pope Francis appointed White Fathers missionary M. Afr.
+In March 2017, Pope Francis appointed White Fathers missionary M. Afr.
 John MacWilliam as bishop of the Roman Catholic Diocese of Laghouat, covering the largely Saharan inland of Algeria.
 MacWilliaam had risen to the rank of major in the British army through 18 years of service, was ordained a priest in 1991, and joined the White Fathers after the assassination of four of its members in Tizi Ouzou, Algeria.
 He had become known for his efforts at building bridges with the Muslim community.

+On April 13, 2026, Pope Leo XIV arrived in Algiers, marking the first papal visit to Algeria.